sohanj12/Amazon-Apparel-Recommendation/README.md

 # Amazon-Apparel-Recommendation
-Implemented various recommendation techniques to recommend apparels to users.
+Implemented content based recommendation techniques to recommend apparels to users.

+## Business Problem
+Suggest products to users based on the product being viewed.